sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 [OPTION BEGIN [Android]]

-In this step, you will run the app on an android device.
+In this step, you will run the app on an Android device.

 1. Navigate to `/DemoSampleApp/app/App_Resources/Android/src/main/AndroidManifest.xml`.